ahnhayden46/Checkers-with-AI/readme.txt

+Requirement
-The program was written and compiled with Java 11, therefore, requires that specific verison to run.
+- JAVA 11 (The program was written and compiled in Java 11.
+Any other version won't run it properly.)

-Just execute the JAR file and it will run if the correct version of java is installed.
+Executing the JAR file:

-*When running on the terminal:
+When running on the terminal, use the command below.

-java
+java -jar Checkers.jar